statengeneraal/laws-markdown/verdrag/verdrag/inzake/de/bescherming/van/trekkende/wilde/diersoorten/BWBV0004769/README.md

 h) elimination of, to the maximum extent possible, or compensation for activities and obstacles which hinder or impede migration;

-i) prevention, reduction or control of the release into the habitat of gratory species of substances harmful to that migratory species;
+i) prevention, reduction or control of the release into the habitat of migratory species of substances harmful to that migratory species;

 j) measures based on sound ecological principles to control and manage the taking of the migratory species;